szymbaramichal/WasteFree/UI/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Real-time notifications

+- The front-end uses `@microsoft/signalr` to connect to the API `NotificationHub` endpoint for inbox updates.
+- The hub URL is derived from `environment.apiUrl`; by default the trailing `/api` segment is removed so the websocket connects to `/notificationHub`.
+- A valid JWT is required.
+After signing in, the connection is established automatically and the inbox bell counter updates in real time.
+- When a new message arrives the counter increments immediately and the bell briefly animates to draw attention.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).